weismanm12/movies-analysis/README.md

 ### 1. Extracting, Cleaning, and Validating Raw Data with Python
    - Raw data was extracted from IMDb dataset, cleaned, and transformed into a format optimal for analysis of movie data.
-### 2. Creating PostgreSQL database and loading cleaned data
+### 2. Creating PostgreSQL database and Loading Cleaned Data
    - After the data was properly transformed and normalized, a PostgreSQL database called `movies` was created for optimal storage and retrieval
-### 3. Analyzing PostgeSQL database via SQL and Python
+### 3. Analyzing PostgeSQL Database via SQL and Python
    - The newly created movies database was analyzed using SQL to extract the necessary data and Python to transform/visualize results

 ---